White House deregulation push clears out hundreds of proposed rules

 The regulatory agenda calls for the U.S. Labor Department to rescind an Obama-era rule that prohibits restaurants and bars from forcing servers to share their tips with untipped employees such as cooks and dishwashers.
 That 2011 tip-pooling regulation is also the subject of a legal challenge by the National Restaurant Association, which has asked the U.S. Supreme Court to review the rule.

-Additional reporting by Timothy Garnder and Robert Iafolla in Washington, Chris Prentice and Scott DiSavino in New York
+Reporting by David Shepardson and Valerie Volcovici in Washington; Additional reporting by Timothy Garnder and Robert Iafolla in Washington, Chris Prentice and Scott DiSavino in New York; Editing by Chris Sanders and Leslie Adler